marco-buttu/discos-deployment/doc/dependencies.rst

 .. code-block:: shell

-    $ sudo pip install ansible
+    $ sudo pip install ansible==2.6.3

 In case the last command fails, or if you want to install Ansible in a different way, check out the `official ansible website
 <http://docs.ansible.com/ansible/intro_installation.html#installation>`_.

+.. note:: WARNING: as of today (10/10/2018), Ansible version 2.7.0 is somehow not capable of completing the deployment procedure.
+As you may have noticed from the command above, the suggested Ansible version is the 2.6.3, with which the deployment procedure has been thoroughly tested.

 Install VirtualBox and Vagrant